 The Drury Lane Theatres were a group of theatres in the Chicago area founded by Tony DeSantis.
 The playhouses were named after the historic Theatre Royal Drury Lane, built in London in the 17th century.

 My next Drury Lane trip took place in the late 1970’s at Drury Lane North but it quickly became the Marriott in Lincolnshire which I enjoyed over the years while living in Gurnee.
-Since 1975, the Marriott has presented more than 135 productions to an estimated 7 million people, and have received a record 370 Joseph Jefferson Award.
+Since 1975, the Marriott has presented more than 135 productions to an estimated 7 million people, and have received a record of Joseph Jefferson Awards.

 Finally, moving to Downers Grove in 1988s, I became introduced to the Drury Lane in Oakbrook that opened in 1984 and continue to provide world-class theatre productions.
 It was here that I did not trip but saw a friend who played Harold Hill in the infamous Music Man but Sunday Brunch was a favorite and has been in existence for over 30 years.
 I also went to college with the Managing Director for three years.